Missouri Department of Health and Senior Services

 Expired certification status

-CNAs that did not perform a minimum of 1 day of paid nursing services in the past 5 years, their status on the Missouri Registry will be Expired.
+CNAs that did not perform a minimum of 1 day of paid nursing services in the past 5 years, their status on the CNA registry in Missouri will be Expired.
 An expired status means that the respective CNA cannot work as a CNA in an LTC facility.
 The CNA will need to retake the certification examination.

 Out-of-state CNA Certification Transfer by Challenge